cosgroveb/nvim-atuin-kv-explorer/README.md

 # nvim-atuin-kv-explorer

-A Neovim plugin for exploring and managing Atuin KV store data directly from within Neovim.
+A Neovim plugin for exploring Atuin KV store data with a telescope-style interface.

+## Features

+- **Telescope integration** - Familiar fuzzy search interface like your file picker
+- **Preview support** - See value content as you browse keys
+- **Namespace exploration** - Browse namespaces, then keys within them
+- **Read-only viewing** - Focus on exploration and discovery
+- **Fallback UI** - Works with or without telescope installed

 ## Installation